fysmoe1121/entanglementQKDprotocol-qiskit/README.md

 # ekertProtocol
-Ekert Protocol or EPR Protocol implementation in Qiskit.
+Ekert Protocol aka EPR Protocol implementation in Qiskit.

 1. generates Alice and Bob choice of basis vectors to perform their measurement